FAIR-NHH/BSRI/data/readme.md

 requirement including a copy of the correspondence from the reviewing body.
 Upon such a request Gallup will grant the reviewer access to the data for a limited duration for the sole purpose of review."
+4. `Durante2017.csv` Data from Durante et al (2017) with added manual coding by us of whether the rich are colder than the poor in relevant sample.

 Below is a full description of the variables used in the different subsets.